 As a founding member of the Party of Brazilian Social Democracy (PSDB), Alckmin became vice-governor of São Paulo in 1994, under Mario Covas.
 The two were re-elected in 1998, but Covas passed away in 2001, leaving Alckmin to replace him.

-Having mounted a strong anti-corruption campaign against PT, PSDB lost much of its credibility in the eyes of the people after getting involved in its own share of public embarrassments.
+Having mounted a strong anti-corruption campaign against the PT, the PSDB lost much of its credibility in the eyes of the people after getting involved in its own share of public embarrassments.
 This includes participating in Michel Temer’s scandal-ridden government as well as Aécio Neves’s corruption charges.
 Where supporters argue Alckmin’s leadership of São Paulo is evidence of his qualifications, opponents see his party as riddled with corruption.
-PSDB, especially with the success of Bolsonaro and the presence of other candidacies, has lost its place as the main anti-PT platform in Brazilian politics and is seen by many as part of the establishment, a criticism that was not helped by its alliance with the centrão.
+The PSDB, especially with the success of Bolsonaro and the presence of other candidacies, has lost its place as the main anti-PT platform in Brazilian politics and is seen by many as part of the establishment – a criticism that was not helped by its alliance with the centrão.

 Marina Silva (REDE, 18) – 4%

-As in 2014, Marina presents herself as a third way alternative to PT and PSDB, so as to set herself apart from the Brazilian political establishment.
+As in 2014, Marina presents herself as a third way alternative to the PT and the PSDB, so as to set herself apart from the Brazilian political establishment.
 Early polls placed her as one of the favorites for this year’s election, trailing right behind first place Bolsonaro in scenarios without Lula.
-However, with the election breaking from the typical bipartisan format and the divide forming around PT and Bolsonaro instead, not only has the moderate vote shrunk, but Marina has had more moderate contenders to compete with.
-As the only major female candidate, she has campaigned heavily for the women’s vote to try to make up for the adversities.
+However, with the election breaking from the typical bipartisan format and the divide forming around the PT and Bolsonaro instead, not only has the moderate vote shrunk, but Marina has had more moderate contenders to compete with.
+As the only major female candidate, she has campaigned heavily for the women’s vote to try to make up for these adversities.